 We can exploit the equivalence between marginal likelihood optimization and the matching of $\pi(\mbx)$ and $p(\mbx | \mbpsi)$ to derive tractable objectives, which turn out to be the objectives of popular \gans.
 In particular, we can replace the \kl divergence with alternatives aimed at achieving the same objective of matching $p(\mbx | \mbpsi)$ to the true generating distribution $\pi(\mbx)$.
 Here we have a number of choices, and we can draw from the literature on other divergences (e.g., $f$-divergences \citep{Nguyen07,Gneiting07}) or integral probability metrics \citep{muller1997integral} (e.g., $1$-Wasserstein distance \citep{Villani16} or \mmd \citep{Gretton06}).
 The result is a series of \gan formulations, which we discuss shortly.

-Note that, in \cref{eq:marginal_likelihood_equivalence} we use the equivalence in \cref{eq:marginal_likelihood_equivalence} to establish an alternative formulation for the optimization of the marginal likelihood as optimization of a \kl divergence.
-It would be interesting to use this equivalence in the opposite direction and derive the ``generalized marginal likelihoods'' stemming from the use of other divergences or integral probability metrics.
-We find this challenging due to the form of the matching objectives which in general entangle $p(\mbx | \mbpsi)$ and $\pi(\mbx)$ in a way that prevents expressing the left hand side as an expectation over $\pi(\mbx)$ of a function of $p(\mbx | \mbpsi)$, which is needed to interpret this as an expected risk.
+Note that, \cref{eq:marginal_likelihood_equivalence} establishes an alternative formulation for the optimization of the marginalized likelihood as the optimization of a \kl divergence.
+It would be interesting to use this equivalence in the opposite direction and derive the ``generalized marginalized likelihoods'' stemming from the use of other divergences or integral probability metrics.
+We find this challenging due to the form of the matching objectives that in general entangle $p(\mbx | \mbpsi)$ and $\pi(\mbx)$ in a way that prevents expressing the left hand side as an expectation over $\pi(\mbx)$ of a function of $p(\mbx | \mbpsi)$, which is needed to interpret this as an expected risk.
 While this might be possible for some particular matching objectives, we leave this investigation for future works.

-Note also that the discriminator, which does not appear in the formulation of latent variable models, becomes an essential component of \gans, as it is generally needed to calculate matching objectives.
+Note also that the discriminator, which does not appear in the formulation of latent variable models or \bnns with partial stochasticity, becomes an essential component of \gans, as it is generally needed to calculate matching objectives.

 \paragraph{\gans.}

 Up to some constants, the objective of the original \gans in \citet{Goodfellow14} is:

 where $\mathrm{JS}$ is the Jensen-Shannon divergence: